Buraco: The Pot (os mortos)

 If a team has picked up a hand from the pot, and they do not have a clean run, then that team may not play all the cards in either of their hands.

-If a player plays all the cards in their hand and the team has taken a hand from the pot and the team has at least one clean run, then the game ends.

 If the stock is empty and there are cards in the pot, then the next hand from the pot will be moved into the stock.
 In this case, it is certain at least one team will need to subtract points from their total number earned for the match.

+Ending the Hand

+If a player plays all the cards in their hand and the team has taken a hand from the pot and the team has at least one clean meld (variation:or dirty meld), then the game ends.

 If the stock is empty and there are not any cards in the pot, then the game is over without either team earning additional points for ending that game.